FIPS compliance

 The Cloud Native GitLab CI pipeline generates images using several base images:

 UBI images ship with the same OpenSSL package as those used by RHEL.
 This makes it possible to build FIPS-compliant binaries without needing RHEL.
-Note that RHEL 8.2 ships a FIPS-validated OpenSSL, but 8.5 is in review for FIPS validation.
+RHEL 8.2 ships a FIPS-validated OpenSSL, but 8.5 is in review for FIPS validation.

 This merge request introduces a FIPS pipeline for CNG images.
 Images tagged for FIPS have the -fips suffix.
 For example, the webservice container has the following tags: